 Doctors recommend you start doing kick counts at 28 weeks.
-You’ll be keeping tabs on how often baby’s moving and whether his or her movements are consistent from day to day.
+You’ll be keeping tabs on how often baby is moving and whether their movements are consistent from day to day.
 Here’s how you do it: Pick a time of day and set a timer.
 See how long it takes to get to 10 fetal movements—it should be less than two hours.
 The next day at the same approximate time, do the same thing.
 Record the times each day, and you’ll start to find an average range for your baby.
-It’s great reassurance that he or she’s doing well in there.
+It’s great reassurance that they’re doing well in there.
 If anything seems inconsistent, let your doctor know.

 28 Weeks Pregnant Ultrasound

-Inside your 28 weeks pregnant belly, baby's starting to develop more fat, so his or her once-wrinkly skin is starting to get smoother.
-In pretty amazing news, baby's practicing breathing.
-Your 28-week fetus’ lungs are mature enough that if he or she were to be born now, he or she would probably survive.
+Inside your 28 weeks pregnant belly, baby is starting to develop more fat, so their once-wrinkly skin is starting to get smoother.
+In pretty amazing news, baby is practicing breathing.
+Your 28-week fetus’ lungs are mature enough that if they were to be born now, they’d probably survive.
 Wow!

-Baby will keep getting bigger—and smarter—after week 28 of pregnancy, and then baby will just need a few more finishing touches before he or she is ready to meet you.
+Baby will keep getting bigger—and smarter—after week 28 of pregnancy, and then baby will just need a few more finishing touches before they’re ready to meet you.

 Now that you’re 28 weeks pregnant, you’ll start seeing your OB twice per month (or every two weeks).
 If your pregnancy has been uncomplicated, don’t expect to get a 28-week ultrasound at this appointment.
-Even though you’d probably love to get a peek inside that 28 weeks pregnant belly, it’s simply not necessary to have more than a couple ultrasounds throughout your pregnancy—unless the doctor has a reason to monitor you extra carefully.
+Even though you’d probably love to get a peek inside that 28 weeks pregnant belly, it’s simply not necessary to have more than a couple ultrasounds throughout your pregnancy, unless the doctor has a reason to monitor you extra carefully.
 Try to be patient!
-Soon your baby will be here and you’ll get to gaze at him or her as much as you want.
+Soon baby will be here and you’ll get to gaze at them as much as you want.

 Pregnancy Checklist at 28 Weeks Pregnant